 SUMMARY, CONCLUSION AND RECOMMENDATION

-5.1 SUMMARY
+5.1 Summary

-Gender-based violence among female private college students in the study area was found to be very high.
-However, it is among survivors and prone to underreporting.
-More than half of the respondents reported having faced some form of Sexual or/and physical violence in their lifetime.

-Lifetime Gender-based violence was associated with female students who witnessed parental violence as a child, had drunk male or female friends, was aged less than 24, those who do not discuss RH issues with family and come from tight family control.

-In the in-depth interview sessions, participants stressed cultural practices that favored males' dominance and aggression as a sign of courage and manliness.
-This is started at a home (family) level and distributed to the community and the failure of government officials in forcing private learning institutions to incorporate gender issues and unable to put legal actions into practice doubles the problem of GBV in higher learning institutions.
-There is a belief that the sole reason for a girl student to be violated is due to her appealing dressing style and her dependency on males due to different reasons such as to get academic and financial support.
-This is also supported by some female students' in-depth interviews.
-Such a high prevalence of gender-based violence in higher learning institutions (colleges and universities) is very shocking and intolerable.

-This is because the life of young girls is being abandoned as a result of gender-based violence, such as dropout from their education, unwanted pregnancy, abortion, STIs, and psychological disturbance, which decreases the productivity of girls.
-This is totally against the strategy and consensus of universal education for women and girls and adolescent health stated in the Sustainable Development Goal (MDG).
-Colleges should secure effective education or awareness strategies, organize and strengthen clubs, and youth-friendly services and work in collaboration with associations such as the Women and Youth Association.
-Expanding and strengthening information, education, and behavior change communication (IE/BCC) activities aimed at preventing gender-based violence at the college level as well as in the community.
+This study set out to examine the impact of social media abuse on gender-based violence among female students of Kwara State Polytechnic.
+The findings revealed a high level of exposure to both social media abuse and gender-based violence, with many of the female students having experienced one or more forms of such violence, whether physical, sexual, emotional, or verbal.
+The study also found a significant connection between how social media is used or misused and the increasing cases of gender-based violence.
+Factors such as living off-campus, limited financial support, and being in romantic relationships contributed to the vulnerability of female students.
+Additionally, the study highlighted the psychological and academic effects of gender-based violence, including absenteeism, emotional trauma, low self-esteem, and in extreme cases, suicidal thoughts.
+The insights from this study underscore the urgent need for institutions, families, and society at large to pay more attention to both online behavior and the welfare of female students.

 5.2 CONCLUSION

 The investigation into the prevalence and underlying factors to gender-based violence among students in this study found a reasonably high prevalence of the scourge.
 The study revealed that gender-based violence was predominantly committed by male students, people unfamiliar to students, boyfriends, and lecturers.
 Underlying factors to gender-based violence include students’ sociodemographic variables, discipline of study, being in a sexual relationship, accommodation circumstances and having little monthly allowance.
 There is a need for the department of the kwara state polytechnic and training, poylytechnics, families, and non-government organisations to work together to prevent gender-based violence and administer pragmatic actions needed.
 It is high time universities put in place awareness programmes and counselling centres not only for female students but perpetrators as well to help both male and female students to build their awareness to fight gender-based violence.
 Victims and perpetrators of gender-based violence should be given post-gender-based violence services including counselling.
 There is also need for governments and policymakers to support polytechnic to put in place risk reduction and health promotion programmes by creating favourable polytechnic environments including building students’ residences within campuses to reduce off-campus rented houses arrangements.
 Taken as a whole, the department of higher education and training and other interested parties should use underlying factors to gender-based violence identified in this study as reliable knowledge to inform prevention programs especially among female students.